 Performance Awards.
 The Compensation Committee may grant performance awards, which will consist of a right that is denominated in cash or shares (including but not limited to restricted shares and restricted share units), valued, as determined by the Compensation Committee, in accordance with the achievement of such performance goals during such performance periods as the Compensation Committee may establish, and payable at such time and in such form as the Compensation Committee shall determine.
 Subject to the terms of the 2009 Plan and any applicable award agreement, the Compensation Committee will determine the performance goals to be achieved during any performance period, the length of any performance period, the amount of any performance award and the amount and kind of any payment or transfer to be made pursuant to any performance award.
 Performance awards may be paid in a lump sum or in installments following the close of the performance period or, in accordance with the procedures established by the Compensation Committee, on a deferred basis.
-Separation from service prior to the end of any performance period, other than for reasons of death or disability, will result in the forfeiture of the performance award, and no payments will be made.
-Notwithstanding the foregoing, the Compensation Committee may, in its discretion, waive any performance goals and/or other terms and conditions relating to a performance award, subject to the limitations set forth in the 2009 Plan.
+Separation from service prior to the end of any performance period, other than for reasons of death or disability, will result in the forfeiture of the performance goals and/or other terms and conditions relating to a performance award, subject to the limitations set forth in the 2009 Plan.
 Performance Awards that are granted as performance-based awards to "covered employees" within the meaning of Section 162(m) of the Code will be based upon the attainment of performance targets related to one or more performance goals selected by the Compensation Committee from among the options listed above under "Business Criteria."